apache/commons-collections/README.md

 More information can be found on the [Apache Commons Collections homepage](https://commons.apache.org/proper/commons-collections).
 The [Javadoc](https://commons.apache.org/proper/commons-collections/apidocs) can be browsed.
-Questions related to the usage of Apache Commons Collections should be posted to the [user mailing list][ml].
+Questions related to the usage of Apache Commons Collections should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).

 Where can I get the latest release?
 -----------------------------------